ncagle/DNS-over-HTTPS/WIP:-libcurl-API-and-expected-string-encodings.md

 An attempt to assess and document the expected string encoding for libcurl APIs where strings are used as inputs or return values.

 Notes:
-- The initial state is the result of a quick walktrough and following "common-sense", without verification.
+- The initial state is the result of a quick walkthrough and following "common-sense", without verification.
 Even those without a `?` may not be correct.
 - The only ones with a 100% confidence is **binary** types, as these always go together with an explicit length.
 - The initial list may not cover all libcurl APIs, as it was extracted from an actual libcurl wrapper.
 But, it may still be a useful base to start on.